Neil Gaiman: Film and screenwriting

 In 2007, Gaiman announced that after ten years in development, the feature film of Death: The High Cost of Living would finally begin production with a screenplay by Gaiman that he would direct for Warner Independent.
 Gaiman said that he agreed to direct the film "with the carrot dangled in front of me that I could direct it.
 And we'll see if that happens, and if I'm a good director or not."
 Don Murphy and Susan Montford were named as producers, and Guillermo del Toro was named as the film's executive producer.
 By 2010, it had been reported that the film was no longer in production.

 Seeing Ear Theatre performed two of Gaiman's audio theatre plays, "Snow, Glass, Apples", Gaiman's retelling of Snow White, and "Murder Mysteries", a story of heaven before the Fall in which the first crime is committed.
 Both audio plays were published in the collection Smoke and Mirrors in 1998.

 At Guillermo del Toro's request, he rewrote the opening of Hellboy II: The Golden Army to make it look more like a fairy tale.

 Gaiman's 2009 Newbery Medal winning book The Graveyard Book will be made into a movie, with Ron Howard as the director.

 Gaiman wrote an episode of the long-running BBC science fiction series Doctor Who, broadcast in 2011 during Matt Smith's second series as the Doctor.
 Shooting began in August 2010 for this episode, the original title of which was "The House of Nothing" but which was eventually transmitted as "The Doctor's Wife".
 The episode won the 2012 Hugo Award for Best Dramatic Presentation (Short Form).
 Gaiman made his return to Doctor Who with an episode titled "Nightmare in Silver", broadcast on 11 May 2013.

-In 2011, it was announced that Gaiman would be writing the script to a new film version of Journey to the West.

-Gaiman appeared as himself on The Simpsons episode "The Book Job", which broadcast on 20 November 2011.
+Gaiman returned to the Whoniverse in 2020 for the web series Doctor Who: Lockdown; he wrote the mini-episode "Rory's Story" which saw Arthur Darvill reprise his role of Rory Williams.
+Also in 2011, it was announced that Gaiman would be writing the script to a new film version of Journey to the West.
+Gaiman appeared as himself on The Simpsons episode "The Book Job", which was broadcast on 20 November 2011.

 In 2015, Starz greenlighted a series adaptation of Gaiman's novel American Gods.
-Bryan Fuller and Michael Green wrote and showrun the series.

-In 2020, Gaiman received a Hugo Award for Best Dramatic Presentation, Long Form for the TV miniseries adaption of Good Omens, for which he wrote the screenplay.
+Bryan Fuller and Michael Green wrote and were showrunners for the series.
+Gaiman received a Best Dramatic Presentation, Long Form Hugo Award in 2020 for the TV miniseries adaptation of Good Omens, for which he wrote the screenplay.
+He voiced Gef in the black comedy film Nandor Fodor and the Talking Mongoose, one of the film's titular characters, in 2023.